-So you have some sort of (grid-tied) microgeneration such as solar PV or wind at home (or for a small business for example).
-Partly to save the planet, and to be part of the solution.
+So you have some sort of (grid-tied) microgeneration such as solar PV or wind at home?
+(Or for your small business, maybe.)
+Partly to save the planet, to be part of the solution?

-You are already being efficient and cutting out waste, so you may not have a lot of scope for further reducing demand significantly.
-Maybe you are also being careful to minimise use at times of peak grid demand out of the goodness of your heart or because you have time-of-day metering where the cost goes up to reflect extra system costs (and CO2 intensity).
+You are already being efficient and cutting out waste.
+You may not have a lot of scope for further reducing demand significantly.
+Maybe you are also being careful to minimise use at times of peak grid demand out of the goodness of your heart.
+Or because you have time-of-day metering where the cost goes up to reflect extra system costs (and CO2 intensity).

 Is minimising your overall CO2 emissions (for the electricity you use) always the same as minimising the bill that you pay your supplier each month?

-It seems to me that there may even be some perverse incentives that encourage increased CO2 emissions in return for more money (eg when you are paid more for export per kWh than you pay to import).
+It seems to me that there may even be some perverse incentives that encourage increased CO2 emissions in return for more money.
+(Such as when you are paid more for export per kWh than you pay to import.)

 I want to explore some of these issues as I have time...

 Netting and Shifting